-This is my second weekly review of the Fed, the economy and what we can expect of future deposit rates.
-My weekly summaries will now be focused entirely on deposit rates and deals, and they will be published on Tuesday evenings (My liquid account summary is now available at this link).
+This is my new weekly review of the Fed, the economy and what we can expect of future deposit rates.
+This used to be part of my weekly summary, but it will now be a separate post.
+My weekly summaries will now be focused entirely on deposit rates and deals, and they will be published on Tuesday evenings.
 This change was done to separate the economic and political discussion from the deal discussion.
 Often economic discussion leads to political discussion, and that can create lots of comments which drown out comments on deals and rates.
 To avoid that, please limit comments related to the Fed, the economy and politics to these blog posts.

 Fed funds futures' probabilities of future rate hikes by:

 - Mar 2019 - up by at least 25 bps: 5.1% down from 10.9% last week

 - Jun 2019 - up by at least 25 bps: 22.3% down from 23.0% last week